Main Program

 The Ukrainian Film Festival Berlin 2024, under the theme "The Art of Being Free," will take place from October 23 to 27, marking its fifth anniversary.
 The festival celebrates the latest Ukrainian auteur cinema and focuses on liberation from external control and internal erasure.
 This year's festival highlights decolonization processes in Ukraine and other former Soviet states like Armenia and Georgia.

-A special tribute to Sergiy Parajanov will honor his 100th birthday, and, for the first time, a short film competition will be part of the program.
+A special tribute to Serhii Parajanov will honor his 100th birthday, and, for the first time, a short film competition will be part of the program.

 Ukrainian Shorts Competition